TimoP80/irc_simulator/README.md

-# Station V - Virtual IRC Simulator
+# Station V - Virtual Chat Simulator

 ### An Experiment in AI-Simulated Social Environments

-**Current Version: 1.13.12** - Time-of-day synchronization, conversation diversity improvements, and enhanced realism.
+**Current Version: 1.13.14** - Dynamic user management, IRC topic commands, anti-repetition system, and enhanced conversation flow.

 ---

 ## 1. The Core Idea: What is This Project?

-Station V - Virtual IRC Simulator is a web application that recreates the look and feel of a classic Internet Relay Chat (IRC) client with one fundamental difference: **you are the only human.**
+Station V - Virtual Chat Simulator is a web application that recreates the look and feel of a classic chat client with one fundamental difference: **you are the only human.**

 Every other user in every channel, every message typed, and every interaction is generated in real-time by Google's Gemini AI.
 Each AI user has detailed personality traits, language skills, and writing styles that affect how they communicate.
 The project includes powerful tools for mass-generating diverse AI personalities, importing/exporting user data, and creating complex virtual communities.
 The project serves as a self-contained digital terrarium—a sandbox for observing how well a large language model can simulate a dynamic, multi-participant social environment with realistic character depth.